How To Start A Dairy Farm?

 - Irrigation system for pasture

 The cost of these facilities will be a large part of the one-time expenditure.
 You will have to figure out where the funding for your business will come from.
-You can apply for bank loans or grants, or you can fund it yourself or team up with investors.
+You can apply for dairy farm business loan, or you can fund it yourself or team up with investors.

 You will also require to get all the local licenses.
 Getting business licenses is one of the most important tasks in starting any small business.
 You must find out the licenses that are required in your State and acquire them before starting your own business.

 Research Your Local Market

 Know where your market lies.
 Location plays an important role in any business.
 If you’re starting with just a few animals, talk to nearby dairy farmers for advice on selling to local stores and individuals.
 If you have a slightly larger herd, you can get a more stable income by selling the milk to a company that will handle distribution.
 Make sure that there is a co-op, shop, school, processor, in the vicinity as they are likely to buy your milk.
 Try and garner customers who are ready to buy milk on a contract basis.
 This way you don’t have to worry about getting customers every other day.

 Market Your Business

 Marketing your products is not a problem in India.
 Dairy products have a huge demand throughout India as Milk is the basic ingredient in many products.
 You can even put your products on the market through social media or by creating a website, apart from the traditional marketing techniques.
 Social media promotion will help you make your business noticeable.
 Find out the type of packaging your customer prefers.
 Some clients, for example, want plastic bottles, some prefer pouches and small packs while others may bring their own containers or simply require delivery in a can.
 Align your products with the local demand.